eth-educators/ethstaker-guides/zhejiang.md

 ## Configuring your Lighthouse beacon node

-Create a dedicated user for running the Lighthouse beacon node, create a directory for holding the data, copy testnet files and assign the proper permissions.
+Create a dedicated user for running the Lighthouse beacon node, create a directory for holding the data and assign the proper permissions.

 ```console
 $ sudo useradd --no-create-home --shell /bin/false lighthousebeacon